opendata-swiss/ogd-handbook-wiki/hosting.md

 Date: 2015-1-1
 Slug: hosting
 Authors:
-Summary:
+Summary: Ways that different kinds of government data are published on the Web, with guidelines for initial steps towards opening data, as well as ensuring high availability in the long run.
 Lang: en
 Draft: yes

-In this chapter we discuss some basic ways that different kinds of government data are published on the Web, and provide guidelines both for initial steps towards opening data, as well as ensuring high availability in the long run.